 If you have been seriously injured, find an experienced Phoenix injury attorney.
 Your case deserves the expertise of an Arizona personal injury lawyer who knows know the "game" that the insurance company (or defendant) will try to play to avoid having to pay fair compensation.

-While not every minor injury case will need an attorney, it always helps to be better informed of your rights.
-Attorneys Mark and Alexis Breyer have written the guide to protecting your Arizona injury case, "The Master Guide to Arizona Injury Claims."
+While not every minor injury case will need a lawyer, it always helps to be better informed of your rights.
+Mark and Alexis Breyer have written the guide to protecting your Arizona injury case, "The Master Guide to Arizona Injury Claims."
 You can request a free copy HERE.
 If you have any questions, feel free to call us.
 Although we are selective with the cases we take as we only handle serious injury and wrongful death cases, we are still happy to guide people who call us in the right direction and answer all their questions.